 I became an Advanced Professional Member of the Society for Editors and Proofreaders (SfEP) in March 2017, and I'm very proud to be an Advanced Professional Member of the Chartered Institute of Editing and Proofreading (CIEP) now that the Society has been recognised as upholding editorial excellence and has become a chartered institute.
 I have professional indemnity insurance through Bluefin.

-In November 2013 I set up the Three Counties group, one of the SfEP's local groups, encompassing the counties of Gloucestershire, Herefordshire and Worcestershire, and was its coordinator until November 2017.
-The same month I was appointed tutor for some of the SfEP's online training courses (proofreading and copy-editing), and I've started tutoring students in early January 2018, on both assessed and non-assessed courses.
+In November 2013 I set up the Three Counties group, one of the SfEP's (and now CIEP's) local groups, encompassing the counties of Gloucestershire, Herefordshire and Worcestershire, and was its coordinator until November 2017.
+The same month I was appointed tutor for some of the SfEP's online training courses (proofreading and copy-editing), and I started tutoring students in early January 2018, on both assessed and non-assessed courses.
 This role still continues now that SfEP has become CIEP, though from August 2020 I've been tutoring only the introductory courses.